openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

 3. [nGraph::Function](../IE_DG/nGraph_Flow.md) through constructor of `InferenceEngine::CNNNetwork`

 `InferenceEngine::CNNNetwork` keeps `ngraph::Function` object with the model description internally.
-It should have fully defined (static) input shapes to be successfully loaded to the Inference Engine plugins.
+It should have fully defined input shapes to be successfully loaded to the Inference Engine plugins.
 Call `CNNNetwork::reshape` method providing new input shapes before loading to the Inference Engine plugin to resolve undefined input dimensions of a model.

 Run the following code right after `InferenceEngine::CNNNetwork` creation to explicitly check for model input names and shapes: